Blair Witch

 Blair Witch is an American horror media franchise created by Daniel Myrick and Eduardo Sánchez, distributed by Artisan Entertainment (now Lionsgate) and produced by Haxan Films that consists of three feature films and various additional media.
 The development of the franchise's first installment, The Blair Witch Project, started in 1993.
-Myrick and Sanchez wrote a 35-page outline of a story with the dialogue to be improvised.
+Myrick and Sánchez wrote a 35-page outline of a story with the dialogue to be improvised.
 Filming began in 1997 and lasted eight days.
 The film follows the disappearance of three student filmmakers in the woods near Burkittsville, Maryland, while shooting a documentary on the local legend known as the "Blair Witch".

 After premiering at the 1999 Sundance Film Festival, the film was released on July 30, 1999, after months of publicity during a controversial promotional campaign.
 The film went on to be a massive commercial success, and a sequel, Book of Shadows: Blair Witch 2, was released on October 27, 2000.
-A second official sequel, Blair Witch, was released on September 16, 2016.
+A third installment, Blair Witch, was released on September 16, 2016.
 Series of video games, books, novels and comic books were released to accompany the films.
+A "reimagining" of The Blair Witch Project was announced in April 2024 as a collaboration between Lionsgate and Blumhouse.

-Faux legend
+Legend

-The backstory for the film is a fictional legend created by Myrick and Sanchez which is detailed in The Curse of the Blair Witch, a mockumentary broadcast on the Sci-Fi Channel in 1999 prior to the release of The Blair Witch Project.
-Sanchez and Myrick also maintained a website at BlairWitch.com which added further details to the legend.
+The backstory for the film is a legend created by Myrick and Sánchez which is detailed in The Curse of the Blair Witch, a mockumentary broadcast on the Syfy Channel in 1999 prior to the release of The Blair Witch Project.
+Sánchez and Myrick also maintained a website at BlairWitch.com which added further details to the legend.

 The fictional tale describes the murders and disappearances of some of the residents of Blair, Maryland, the fictitious former name of Burkittsville, Maryland, from the 18th to the 20th century.
 According to the legend, residents always blame these occurrences on the ghost of Elly Kedward (also a fictitious person), a Blair resident executed in 1785 by exposure for practicing witchcraft.
 The mockumentary presents the legend as real, complete with manufactured newspaper articles, newsreels, television news reports, and staged interviews in an attempt to convince viewers of its legitimacy.

 According to Ben Rock, the man who created the backstory for Haxan, he took inspiration from the real Maryland legend of the woman Moll Dyer.
 Sometime in the winter of 1697, Dyer was accused of witchcraft, tried, and subsequently banished from Leonardtown, Maryland.
 Her body was later discovered frozen to a rock in the forest.